Click on button above to view AL Watches/Warnings/Special Wx Statements.

 7-Day Forecast For MARENGO County, Alabama

-Mostly sunny with a slight chance of showers and thunderstorms.
-Highs in the mid 80s.
-Southwest winds around 5 mph.
-Chance of rain 20 percent.
+Sunny.
+A chance of showers and thunderstorms in the afternoon.
+Highs in the lower 90s.
+East winds around 5 mph.
+Chance of rain 30 percent.

 SATURDAY